PureScript type bridge

 writePSTypes is a function from

-purescript-bridge that will write the
+purescript-bridge that writes the

 generated PureScript types to the specified directory, mirroring the hierarchy